Lisburn Cricket Club

 Lisburn Cricket Club is a cricket club in Lisburn, County Antrim, Northern Ireland, playing in the Premier League of the NCU Senior League.

 Established in 1836, the club is the oldest in Northern Ireland.
-It is also one of the most successful, having won the league title eleven times and the Senior Cup on nine occasions.
+It is also one of the most successful, having won the league title eleven times and the Senior Cup on eleven occasions.
 The club's grounds are at Wallace Park in Lisburn.